danelahman/temporal-resources/README.md

 This abstract model is then used to give the core language a denotational semantics and prove it sound, in the following modules:

-* `Semantics/Interpretation.agda` defines the interpretation of types, contexts, and terms.
+* `Semantics/Interpretation.agda` defines the interpretation of types, contexts, and well-typed values and computations.

 * `Semantics/Renamings.agda` defines the interpretation of renamings.

 * `Semantics/Renamings/Properties/VC-rename.agda` proves a semantic
-  renaming lemma.
+  renaming result.

 * `Semantics/Substitutions/Properties/VC-subst.agda` proves a semantic
-  substitution lemma.
+  substitution result.

 * `Semantics/Soundness.agda` proves the soundness of the interpretation.